Cystitis is inflammation of the bladder, usually caused by a bladder infection.

 - your child has symptoms of cystitis

-Your GP should be able to diagnose cystitis by asking about your symptoms.
+Your GP should be able to diagnose the problem by asking about your symptoms.
 They may test a sample of your urine for bacteria to help confirm the diagnosis.

 What causes cystitis?